 Many problems in the spine cannot be diagnosed using a lumbosacral x-ray, including:

 There is low radiation exposure.
-X-ray machines are checked on a regular basis to make sure they are as safe as possible.
+X-ray machines are checked often to make sure they are as safe as possible.
 Most experts feel that the risk is low compared with the benefits.

 Pregnant women should not be exposed to radiation, if at all possible.
 Care should be taken before children receive x-rays.

-There are a number of back problems that an x-ray will not detect because they involve the muscles, nerves, and other soft tissues.
-A lumbosacral spine CT or lumbosacral spine MRI are better options for soft tissue disorders.
+There are some back problems that an x-ray will not find.
+That is because they involve the muscles, nerves, and other soft tissues.
+A lumbosacral spine CT or lumbosacral spine MRI are better options for soft tissue problems.

 X-ray - lumbosacral spine; X-ray - lower spine